bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/03_Execution_Environments/03_Deployments/01_Master_worker/03_Docker.rst

 -  Have an available **Docker Swarm cluster** and its Swarm manager ip and port to access it remotely.

--  A **Dockerhub account**.
-Dockerhub is an online repository for Docker images.
-We don’t currently support another sharing method besides uploading to Dockerhub, so you will need to create a personal account.
+-  A **Docker Hub account**.
+Docker Hub is an online repository for Docker images.
+We don’t currently support another sharing method besides uploading to Docker Hub, so you will need to create a personal account.
 This has the advantage that it takes very little time either upload or download the needed images, since it will reuse the existing layers of previous images (for example the COMPSs base